 - This is the equivalent of autotool’s

-sets the minimum version of CMake.
-You should try to use the most recent version if you canpip3 install --user cmake
+configurescript, only in the CMake language cmake_minimum_requiredsets the minimum version of CMake.
+You should try to use the most recent version if you canpip3 install --user cmake!

 Something a bit more complicated